solidi/writing/04-the-springboard-pattern.md

 ![Above are examples of the springboard visual design pattern within app launchers.](images/04-02.png)

 Our introductory animation board fits this model.
-The animation board is a contained screen launcher and each animation is a section with its specific configuration.
+The animation board is a screen launcher and each animation is a section with its specific configuration.

 When applied to software development, the springboard pattern acts as a guardrail.
-Features are isolated areas that are easily ***demonstrable*** on the platform.
+Features are isolated areas that are ***demonstrable*** on the platform.
 There are many benefits to engineering and product.
-The spring board pattern is a way to execute iteratively and incrementally.
+The spring board pattern is a way to execute features incrementally.

 The springboard pattern keeps dependencies in check and develops features in a cycle centered around ***product demonstrations***.
 Here are the rules an engineer must follow while iterating.

 The feature:

-1. Launches from a board that includes other features.
+1. Launches from a board that includes other features
-1. Can spring up with minimum setup.
+1. Can spring up with minimum setup
-1. Can launch on its own and in any order.
+1. Can launch on its own and in any order
-1. Can launch in any state.
+1. Can launch in any state
-1. Resists larger system coupling and dependencies.
+1. Resists larger system coupling and dependencies

 If we follow these rules of feature development, magic happens.
 Benefits include the promotion of modularity, testability, and build-time.
-Additional improvements include [product ideation](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) that is unrealized and engineer efficiency.
+Additional improvements include [product ideation](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) and unrealized engineering efficiency.
 Let’s discuss these next.

 ## Promotes Modularity

 The springboard pattern enables development of features in isolation from one another.
 In each design segment, the team must do their best to create a solution in ***containment***.

 Dependencies will always be present, but the layers separate the feature for demonstration cleanly.
 The feature should be modularized and independent.
 As the iterations continue and demos succeed, the springboard items integrate into the extensive system.
-As this occurs, the team  continues to resist coupling and ensure the feature code cohesion is high.
+As this occurs, the team resists coupling and ensures the feature code cohesion is high.
 From start to finish, each item should have a weak measure of ***connascence***.

 ![The springboard design pattern.](images/04-03.png)